smaq92/astro-blog/src/pages/posts/post-1.md

     alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["astro", "blogging", "learning in public"]
 ---
-# My First Blog Post

-Published on: 2025-05-31

-Welcome to Samistro, my learning blog!
-This is where I will post anything that I have learned under the sun of Web Development world.

 ## What I've accomplished